-WARNING -The mass medication of children with psychiatric drugs is a major Safeguarding Issue which needs reviewing and alternatives like psychological interventions, physical activity, or mindfulness training should be used as a first course of action.
-Let's 'Enable not Label' kids to give them better control of their futures - - - - - - - - -"There can be no keener examination of a society's soul than the way it chooses to treat its children." - - - - -
+HALF A MILLION DOWNLOADS REACHED - Helping Safeguard children from psychiatric drug harm due to possible severe toxic side effects.
+We need alternatives like psychological interventions, physical activity, or mindfulness training as a first course of action.
+Let's 'Enable not Label' kids to give them better futures - - - - - - - - -"There can be no keener examination of a society's soul than the way it chooses to treat its children." - - - - -

 - Nelson Mandela

 Most surveys of young peoples’ psychological wellbeing and mental health over the last two decades show a sharp rise in indicators of depression and sleep disturbance which may in itself be a contributory factor along with heightened levels of social isolation and social anxiety. h has raged for decades there is very rarely a simplistic answer or cause for many issues but especially a young person’s state of mind at a crucial stage of development.
 Multi-causal explanations are much more likely to explain the situation better.